-To keep in touch with austraLYSIS' activities, fill in the Mailing list form below...To obtain any recordings, scores or publications of members, contact us at the same address.
+To keep in touch with austraLYSIS' activities, fill in the Mailing list form below...To obtain any recordings, scores or publications of members, contact us at the same address or via dr.metagroove@mindless.com.
 See also www.australysis.com.